 - Speak precisely and at a moderate pace.
 Examiners document your answers in their notes.
 In order that your answers can be accurately documented, do not speak too quickly.

 - Listen to the examiner’s cues.
 During the examination, you will give and receive information.
 The cues from the examiner are intended to give you the information necessary to manage the patient.
 The examiner will not ask trick questions.
 All examiner information is pertinent and designed to guide you through the examination.

 - Know that unavailable information is unnecessary to manage the case.
 If you ask for specific information, such as results of a test or findings of a physical examination, and the examiner states that information is not available, simply proceed to manage the patient as you normally would without that piece of information.
 You can trust that the unavailable information is not needed to manage the patient.

-Your performance on each vignette is evaluated using the performance criteria described within the following domains:
+Your performance on each vignette is evaluated in five independently scored domains:

 - Data acquisition

 - Problem solving